dgerosa/gwdet/README.md

+# gwdet

-# gwdet: Detectability of gravitational-wave signals from compact binary coalescences
+#### Detectability of gravitational-wave signals from compact binary coalescences

 This is a short python module to compute the probability of detecting a gravitational-wave signal from compact binaries averaging over sky-location and source inclination.